What are internal controls and who is responsible for them?

 Common elements of an internal audit engagement include:

-- Sending an introductory audit scope letter to the responsible individual(s) of the unit/department/area.
+• Sending an introductory audit engagement and scope notice to the responsible individual(s) of the unit/department/area.

-- Scheduling an entrance meeting to discuss audit objectives, timing, and intended report distribution.
+• Scheduling an entrance meeting to obtain a better understanding of the audit areas of focus, discuss audit objectives, timing, and planned report distribution.

-- Reviewing audit issues and draft audit reports with management and staff
+• Reviewing audit issues and the draft audit report with responsible management and staff

-- Preparing and distributing an audit report which generally include management’s responses to the issues identified
+• Preparing and distributing the final audit report which generally include management’s responses to the suggested recommendations

-- Following up to ensure all issues raised in audit reports have been addressed
+• Following up after several months to ensure all issues and control concerns raised in the audit report have since been addressed and determine if management implemented the agreed-to recommendations

 Who will receive copies of the audit report?

-We send copies of audit reports to the individual responsible for the area under review and his or her direct supervisor, the VP for Finance, the Executive VP, Tufts’ external auditors and to others, depending on the area of audit focus.
+We send copies of audit reports to the individual responsible for the area under review and the individual’s direct supervisor, the VP for Finance, the Executive VP, Tufts’ external auditors and to others, depending on the area of audit focus.
 IT audit reports are also provided to the VP for Information Technology and CIO.
-Summaries of audit reports are periodically provided to the Audit Committee of the Tufts Board of Trustees.
+Summaries of audit reports are provided three times per year to the Trustee Audit, Risk and Compliance Committee.

-One type of consultant service that we can provide is helping department administrators identify any significant risks that might prevent their organizations from optimizing its resources or achieving its key objectives.
-At other times we offer to help management resolve an operational bottleneck or look for cost savings opportunities or revenue enhancements.
+One type of consulting service that we can provide is helping department administrators identify any significant risks that might prevent their organizations from optimizing its resources or achieving its key objectives.
+At other times we offer to help management review a proposed new policy or work flow from an internal control perspective, or look for cost savings opportunities or revenue enhancements.
 Our methodology includes understanding and documenting how a particular process or administrative activity works, reviewing pertinent policies and procedures, identifying opportunities for improvement, and working together on viable and practical solutions.
+We also offer our services to any schools or divisions that are interested in developing their own risk registers in accordance with the methodology that has been adopted by the University.

 How can I contact Audit & Management Advisory Services?